utap2/utap2/docs/rst/installation.rst

       3.Select Mus_musculus(mm10) in the "Genome" field

-      4.Select mm10(Genecode) in the "Annotation" field
+      4.Select Mus_musculus(genecode) in the "Annotation" field

       5.Fill in your email in the "User email" field, if the field is empty